claire-codes/blog-com/_posts/2016-08-13-super-quick-regex-tdd-setup.markdown

 ### `$ npm test`

-And tada :tada: you should see some working specs:
+And tada 🎉 you should see some working specs:

 ![My First Specs](/assets/passingspecs.png)